 Surprisingly, non-dog owners could more accurately interpret certain canine facial expressions, such as aggression, better than those with several years’ experience with dogs.
 To read some potential reasons why this might be so, click here.

-The study used one 5 year old male police dog named Mal to create a series of photographs that depicted Mal responding to various behaviourally controlled conditions.
+The study used a 5-year-old male police dog named Mal to create a series of photographs that depicted Mal responding to various behaviourally controlled conditions.
 For example, to elicit a “happy” response, Mal’s handler held Mal’s favourite toy in front of him and promised that they were going to go play soon.
 The result: what definitely appeared to be a “happy expression” — ears up, eyes open, looking directly ahead, and tongue out.
 In total, six basic emotions were elicited from Mal, including happy, sad, surprise, disgust, anger, and fear.

 To view photos of Mal, click here.